DECODEproject/decode-mobile-app/README.md

 ##### NOTE:

-All of these commands can also be run inside a Docker container that uses Node 10:
+All of these commands we also have them so that they can be run inside a Docker container that uses Node 10:

 ```
 make build